 Work abroad sounds like an adventure to many people.
 However, a job search in Czechia requires more than just the obvious Czechia CV writing and translation, it requires thorough preparation if you want to pass a Czechia job interview.
 You will face problems that probably did not even come to your mind when you made a decision to get overseas employment.

 Do not take too lightly the influence a Czechia visa can have on the result of your adventure!
-For example, you will experience the unfamiliar immigration rules and practices, job application procedures, the job selection trends and the management culture.
+For example, you will experience the unfamiliar immigration rules and practices, job application procedures, job selection trends and the management culture.

-Most visits to Czechia are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
+Most visits to Czechia are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Czechia authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 All nationals except EU nationals holding a valid national ID card require a passport valid for at least three months beyond the length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.

 EU nationals do not require any visa for any type of visit or stay in Czechia.
 Citizens of the United States, Canada and Mexico are not required to have a visa for a period of up to 90 days.
 Visas are required for work and stay exceeding 90 days.
 Other nationals can check requirements with the Czechia Ministry of Foreign Affairs.